 Bio Coming Soon.

-Alex is a Certified Public Accountant, Certified Fraud Examiner, Certified Turnaround Professional, and is Accredited in Business Valuation by the American Institute of Certified Public Accountants.
-He is also a former visiting professor of accounting at Michigan State University and holds a Master of Science and Bachelor of Arts in Accounting with High Honors from Michigan State University.
+Mr. Calderone is a Certified Public Accountant, Certified Turnaround Professional, Certified Fraud Examiner, and Accredited in Business Valuation by the American Institute of Certified Public Accountants.
+In addition, he is a former Visiting Professor of Accounting at Michigan State University and holds both a Master of Science and Bachelor of Arts in Accounting, with High Honor, from Michigan State University.
+Mr. Calderone is a member of the Turnaround Management Association, Michigan Association of Certified Public Accountants’ Fraud Task Force, and the American Institute of Certified Public Accountants’ Business Valuation/Forensic and Litigation Services group.

 Derk Boss is director of security for Casino Aztar in Evansville, Ind., and a respected author, instructor and speaker who specializes in surveillance training and methodology, games protection, loss prevention, internal and external theft, and fraud detection.
 Boss has appeared as an expert on several television networks and his technical articles have appeared in dozens of professional journals, including Security Management magazine.
 As a speaker, he has been featured at several international conferences, including G2E, the Gaming Operations Summit and the Biometrics Summit.
 Boss serves on the Gaming & Wagering Protection Council for ASIS International and is president of the International Association of Certified Surveillance.